Summer solstice 2015: where ancient China meets the New Age

 The spiritual element of the summer solstice has survived in many parts of Europe, where singing and dancing still herald the arrival of summer.

 Stonehenge is the focal point for British celebrations.
 The BBC reports that people gather at the monument before dawn and watch as "the Heel Stone and Slaughter Stone, set outside the main circle, align with the rising sun".
-According to the Bath Chronicle, up to 30,000 druids, pagans and other revellers are expected at this year's celebrations.
+An estimated 37,000 druids, pagans and other revellers attended last year's celebrations.

 The summer solstice is a national holiday in Sweden and Finland, where it is known as Midsummer’s Eve.
 Homes are cleaned and decorated with flowers, while many Scandinavians throw midsummer parties, at which they eat traditional foods and drink beer and schnapps.